civiform/docs/docs/contributor-guide/developer-guide/new-full-time-swe-onboarding-materials.md

   * civiform/civiform
   * civiform/docs
 * DockerHub (optional)
-  * You probably don't need this, as images are pushed automatically by an Exygy account and a DockerHub account is not required in order to use the images, but contact an Exygy engineer if you do at some point.
+  * A DockerHub account is not required to use CiviForm images, so you probably don't need this.
+Contact an Exygy engineer if you do at some point.
 * Deployment (optional)
   * AWS
-  * Azure (not currently in use)
 * Authentication (optional)
-  * Auth0 - you can create your own account to use to log in to staging as an applicant
+  * Auth0 - You can create your own account to use to log in to staging as a non-guest applicant.
+However, you can do this as-needed directly from staging.
+If you need to manage the Auth0 applications to connect a new staging instance, contact an Exygy engineer to get access.